exakat/php-dictionary/dictionary/hash.ini.rst

 Hash allows direct or incremental processing of arbitrary length messages using a variety of hashing algorithms.

-While the extension ``hash`` only process hashes, there are other extensions which offer these features : openssl, sodium and password hashing.
+While the extension ``hash`` only process hashes, there are other extensions which offer these features: openssl, sodium and password hashing.
 Mhash and mcrypt are older PHP extensions, which are now discontinued.

 .. code-block:: php